-What’s the first thing that pops into your head when you think about “social media?”
+What’s the first thing that pops into your head when you think “social media?”

-Most of us are familiar with social networking sites like Facebook, Twitter, and LinkedIn.
+Most of us are familiar with social networking sites like Facebook, Twitter, LinkedIn, and TikTok.
 These platforms help us connect with friends, family, and brands.
 They encourage knowledge-sharing and are all about personal, human-to-human interaction.

 A social networking site is a Jill of all trades.
 Users can share thoughts, curate content, upload photos and videos, form groups based on interests, and participate in lively discussions.
 They’re built around the user and everything that’s important to them and their social circles.

-So how can social networking sites help your business?
+So how can this type of traditional social networking site help your business?

-- Research: Social networking platforms are a great place for digging up customer research and using social listening tools to track conversations around specific terms.
-This can help us understand (and serve) our audience better.
+Social networking platforms are a great place for digging up customer research and using social listening tools to track conversations around specific terms.
+This can help you understand (and serve) your audience better.

 2. Social review sites